Leouil/markdown-cv/README.md

 This repository hosts my curriculum vitae maintained in plain text (Markdown) and rendered to html and pdf using CSS and GitHub Actions.

-This project is a fork of [Eliseo Papa's (elipapa) markdown cv repository](http://elipapa.github.io/markdown-cv).
-Feel free to check the original for updates, as I forked this a while ago :).
+This project is a fork of David Whipp's (from elipapa originally) markdown cv repository.
+Feel free to check the original (https://github.com/elipapa/markdown-cv/blob/master/README.md) for updates.

 ## License